-is a research-based photographer working in The Hague graduated from the Royal Academy of Art in 2019, working on a project on climate change for Museon Den Haag supported by Subsidieregeling Makers Den Haag,working on a documentary on the disappearing icon, 'the Alcon blue', with support of MIAP and Mondriaan fonds.
+is a research-based photographer from The Hague working on a project on climate change for Museon Den Haag supported by Subsidieregeling Makers Den Haag,working on a documentary on the disappearing icon, 'the Alcon blue', with support of MIAP and Mondriaan fonds.

 Climate change, a problem often too big to understand, but quite real.
 How can we make a subject like this tangible?
 Climate change affects more than we might think.
 Objects filled with stories from the archives of the Museon will function as a conversation starter to talk about climate change.
 From masks of the Inuits from Greenland, a culture that has to shift all their habits and tradition because of the sea level rising, to dead coral of affected areas in the sea by global warming.
 All have a story to tell.
 And although a simple object might seem dusty and dull, we'll bring back the magic and richness these objects deserve.> Click on photo to continue

 During the Beeld & Beleving festival (Bergeijk, August 1 - Sept 1, 2021), I have taken over the Diamond Greenhouse at the local Mien Ruys garden as an exhibition and meeting space to iconize biodiversity and highlight its decline in the Netherlands for the past years.
 Whilst showing The Butterfly Defect, a photographic project on the disappearance of the Alcon Blue butterfly, in the greenhouse I have organized cyanotype workshops using local flowers and plants from the Mien Ruys garden. > Click on photo to continue